-6.6.
+6.3.3.
 STAFF/STUDENT LIAISON COMMITTEE

-The joint MSc SA-SABE-SAP-GB-SEPDM-SFNR-SE-SBC Staff/Student Liaison Committee (SSLC) reports to the Programme Committee, typically meeting three times per year, made up of student representatives and members of academic staff.
+The joint MSc SA-SABE-SAP-GB-SEPDM-SFNR-SE-SBC-MRes Staff/Student Liaison Committee (SSLC) reports to the Programme Committee, typically meeting three times per year, made up of student representatives and members of academic staff.
 Student feedback meetings are run regularly, with the SSLC structure seeking to formalise and build on this.
 The SSLC provides a link between staff and students, enabling discussion on matters to do with teaching and learning that don't fit the stricter remit of the Programme Committees.
 The SSLC deals with concerns at a local level and feeds into other committees as appropriate.
 SSLC provides a formal channel of communication between students and the GSE and is an essential part of that communication.
 The SSLC should be consulted about any major changes to course structure or content.
 The SSLC must not consider matters relating to named members of staff or students, nor are they the place for students to air any personal grievances.

-Staff-Student Liaison Committee meeting minutes and associated documentation will be made available to enrolled students via the UEL Virtual Learning Environment (VLE), Moodle, in the 'Quality Management' section within the Information and Help module.
+Staff-Student Liaison Committee meeting minutes and associated documentation will be made available to enrolled students via the UEL Virtual Learning Environment (VLE), Moodle, in the 'Quality Management' section within the Information and Help module and within Microsoft Teams within the Student Information Hub..

-6.7.
+6.4.
 STUDENT FEEDBACK